Ferguson Fire: Historic structures

-The Ferguson Fire threatened three lookout towers: Henness Ridge, Signal Peak, and Trumbull Peak Lookout.
+The Ferguson Fire threatened three fire lookout towers:, namely Henness Ridge, Signal Peak, and Trumbull Peak Lookout.
 All three are on the National Historic Lookout Register.

 Fatalities

 A bulldozer operator from the California Department of Forestry and Fire Protection, Braden Varney, died when his vehicle rolled down a ravine.
 A second firefighter, Brian Hughes, died on July 29.
 Hughes, captain of the Arrowhead Interagency Hotshots, was killed when he was struck by a tree.